Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-This paper is an adaptation of chapters 6--9 of the author's 2008 PhD thesis, titled \textit{A diagrammatic representation of an affine $C$ Temperley--Lieb algebra} \cite{Ernst.D:A}, which was directed by Richard M. Green at the University of Colorado at Boulder.
-However, some of the notation has been improved and some of the arguments have been streamlined.
-Chapter 10 of the author's thesis is concerned with proving that the diagrammatic representation that we establish in this paper is faithful and that each $\C$-admissible diagram corresponds to a unique monomial basis element of $\TL(\C_n)$.
-This will be the focus of the sequel to this paper.
+This paper is an adaptation of the author's Ph.D. thesis, titled \textit{A diagrammatic representation of an affine $C$ Temperley--Lieb algebra}~\cite{Ernst.D:A}, which was directed by Richard M.~Green at the University of Colorado at Boulder.
+However, the notation has been improved and some of the arguments have been streamlined.
+In particular, the author's thesis describes a framework for constructing a large class of diagram algebras and is more general than what often appears in the literature.
+For the sake of length, we omit here the general construction and focus on our diagram algebra of interest. \end{section}